MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

 1. [Create a guide link](pc-app-copy-link-guide-step.md).

-2. Use a third-party QR code generator to embed the link in the QR code.
+2. Use a third-party QR code generator to embed the link in a QR code.
 Microsoft recommends the following third-party QR code generators:

     - [https://goqr.me/](https://goqr.me/)